FiberJW/design-starter-kit/README.md

 Follow [Expo's guides for distribution](https://docs.expo.io/versions/v35.0.0/distribution/introduction/) to get your prototype on other people's devices.

-## Navigation

-Use the modules exported from `'./navigation.ts'` to ensure that your routes will work across web and native.
-Also, opt to use the `useHistory` hook over the `Link` API as the `Link` component works differently across web and native.

 ## Typography

 The typeface selected for this starter kit is [Inter](https://rsms.me/inter/).

-## Colors

-I think HSL is dope, so I keep my colors in `hsla()` form in `'./styles/colors.ts'`.

 ## Inspiration